bomber-man/bomber-man/README.md

-- 👋 Hi, I’m @bomber-man
+- 👋 Hi, I'm Ashish Kumar Bhai
 - 👀 I’m interested in learning Coding and Software Testing
-- 🌱 I’m currently learning JS Node
+- 🌱 I’m currently learning Java Selenium, Jira and Java.
+-    Currently working as a Manual Tester or Manual Quality Analyst.
 - 💞️ I’m looking to collaborate on Open source
 - 📫 How to reach me ashishbhai0664@gmail.com